ARTFL-Project/PhiloLogic4/INSTALLING.rst

     ls -l /var/www/html/mydatabase

-Serving database with `Apache httpd`
+Serving databases with `Apache httpd`
 ------------------------------------

 By default, all the previous steps would transparently let `Apache httpd`_